-Article 8 – The Board of Directors may, under the provisions of article 172 of Corporation Law 6,404/76, exclude the preemptive rights in the placement of shares, debentures convertible into shares or warrants issue, the allotment of which is made upon trading on the stock exchange, public subscription or share exchange in a public tender offer to acquire controlling interest in the company, pursuant to articles 257 to 263 of Corporation Law 6,404/76.
+Article 8 – The Board of Directors may, under the provisions of article 172 of Law 6,404/76, exclude the preemptive rights in the placement of shares, debentures convertible into shares or warrants issue, the allotment of which is made upon trading on the stock exchange, public subscription or share exchange in a public tender offer to acquire controlling interest in the company, pursuant to articles 257 to 263 of Law 6,404/76.

 Article 9 – The new shares issued to raise capital shall be distributed to the shareholders within a maximum of 60 (sixty) days from the date of publication of the respective minutes.

-Item 1: Management Boards
+Item 1: Management Administration

 Item 2: Board of Directors

 Article 13 – The Board of Directors shall be composed of 5 (five) effective members and an equal number of alternate members, all of which are shareholders, elected by the Shareholders Meeting for an unified term of office of 2 (two) years, with reelection being permitted.

 Paragraph 1 – At the same Shareholders Meeting each Member of the Board is elected, the Member can nominate an alternate member who, if elected, shall serve during his impediment or occasional absences and, if any vacancy occurs, shall hold office for the remaining unexpired term of office.

 Paragraph 2 – The Board of Directors shall appoint one of its Members in office to serve as Chairman.

 Paragraph 3 – The same person shall not occupy the roles of Chairman of the Board of Directors and Chief Executive Officer.